- Who We Are

 There is more than one safe harbor plan design.
 But, if you’d like to convert your existing plan, the deadline is December 1st for a calendar year plan.

 If you’re a sponsor of a 401(k) plan, financial advisor, or accountant helping your client, you’ve considered a safe harbor plan design.
-With year-end approaching, we want to take a moment to remind you of the potential benefits of such a design for your organization as well for the owners of the business.
+With year-end approaching, we want to take a moment to remind you of the potential benefits of such a design for your organization as well as for the owners of the business.

 Why Safe Harbor?